THE GAME OF BATTLEDORE AND SHUTTLECOCK.

 The Battledore bats usually had fine leather covered shafts and almost circular heads.
 Instead of having strings the heads are covered in vellum.
 Shuttlecocks at this time would almost certainly have had been made of chicken feathers pushed into cork and would have been twice the size and weight as we know them today.

-Battledore bat from Badminton House which has an inscription handwritten in ink on its parchment face in 1845.
+Battledore bat from Badminton House which has inscriptions handwritten in ink on its parchment face in 1830 and 1845.

 Photo: – Geoff Hinder